Marquis103/PageKit/README.md

 ### Swift Package Manager

-Add ModuleFramework to your project using Xcode:
+Add PageKit to your project using Xcode:

 1. File > Add Package Dependencies
 2. Enter the repository URL